erkle64/FastMiner/README.md

 #### Compatibility

-Unlikely to be compatible with other mods.
+Unlikely to be compatible with other mods (except LazyCrafer).

+Probably only works in single player.